miladallahgholi95/DDRel/README.md

 biological concepts, mainly drug-drug, disease-disease and drug-disease relationships.
 In this paper, we propose DDREL as a general purpose method that applis deep learning on scientific literature to automatically extract the graph of syntactic and semantic relationships among drugs.
-DDREL remarkably outperformed the existing human drug network method and random network built 100 times with respect to average similarities of drugs’ anatomical therapeutic chemical (ATC) codes.
+DDREL remarkably outperformed the existing human drug network method and random network built 100 times with respect to average similarities of drugs anatomical therapeutic chemical (ATC) codes.
 As an application, DDREL succeeded to discover repurposing drugs with 81% accuracy.

 __Keywords:__ Drug-Drug Relationships, Repurposing Drugs, Deep Learning, Text Mining, Word Embedding